Zanthoxylum clava-herculis: Common names and uses

 Along with the related Zanthoxylum americanum, it is sometimes called "toothache tree" or "tingle tongue" because chewing on the leaves, bark, or twigs causes a tingling numbness of the mouth, tongue, teeth and gums.
 It was used for such medicinal purposes by both Native Americans and early settlers to treat toothache because of this.

+Habitats

 The tree has a rounded crown and requires plentiful water and sunlight.
 Its leaves are browsed by deer and its fruit is eaten by birds.

 The fruit passes through birds, which helps the seeds to germinate.